Oval track racing: Superspeedway

 Originally a superspeedway was an oval race track with a length of one mile or more.
 Since the introduction of the intermediate oval, Superspeedway is an oval race course of 2 miles or longer.
-There are six active superspeedways in the United States, the most famous being Indianapolis Motor Speedway and Daytona International Speedway, both 2.5 mi long.
+There are five active superspeedways in the United States, the most famous being Indianapolis Motor Speedway and Daytona International Speedway, both 2.5 mi long.
 These tracks were built in 1909 and 1959 respectively.
 Indianapolis Motor Speedway was built as a facility for the automotive industry to conduct research and development.
 Daytona International Speedway was built as a replacement for the Daytona Beach Road Course, which combined the town's main street and its famous beach.
 Daytona hosts the Daytona 500, NASCAR's most prestigious race, while the Indianapolis Motor Speedway is home to the Indianapolis 500 and the Brickyard 400.

-The longest superspeedway is the Talladega Superspeedway in Talladega, Alabama.
-Built in 1969, it is 2.66 mi long, and holds the current record for fastest speed in a stock car, lapping at an average of 216.309 mi/h and reaching 228 mph at the end of the backstretch.
-Daytona and Talladega are the pinnacle of stock car superspeedway racing, where restrictor plates are mandated by the sport's ruling body to reduce the high speeds accommodated by their steep banking since 1988.
+The longest superspeedway in North America is the Talladega Superspeedway in Lincoln, Alabama.
+Built in 1969, it is 2.66 mi long, and holds since 1987 the current record for fastest speed in a stock car, lapping at an average of 216.309 mi/h and reaching 228 mph at the end of the backstretch.
+The later closed and partially demolished Texas World Speedway, was the site of Mario Andretti's closed-course record of 214.158 mph which was set in 1973.
+The California Speedway was the site of Gil de Ferran's qualifying lap of 241.428 mi/h in the CART FedEx Championship Series in 2000, the fastest qualifying lap recorded at an official race meeting.